imanghafoori1/laravel-terminator/README.md

-# Laravel Terminator
+ # :fire:Laravel Terminator :fire:

-## "Tell, don't ask principle" for your laravel controllers
+## :gem: "Tell, don't ask principle" for your laravel controllers

 ### What this package is good for ?